Entries Tagged 'Soft Skills For Testers' ↓

 On the other, you are the first person in the world to hold in your own hands the new technologies and prototypes that reach the mass population in the future.
 Not to mention, the popular idea that people pay you to “break stuff” and the more annoying you are, the better.
 Continue reading →

-February 14th, 2017 — How to be a good tester, Soft skills for testers, Testing Tips and resources
+February 14th, 2017 — Soft Skills For Testers, Testing Tips and Resources

 I was asked this question in an interview recently- “What would you do when work gets monotonous and boring?”